Rui-Zu/SHAARP/README.md

 ## More resources
 - Detailed description of the method can be found [here](https://shaarp.readthedocs.io/en/latest/methods/)
 - Some specific cases can be found [here](https://shaarp.readthedocs.io/en/latest/examples/)

-## Referencing
-We request that you cite the following technical reference in any work for which you used ♯SHAARP:
-1. R. Zu, B. Wang, J. He, J.-J. Wang, L. Weber, L.-Q. Chen, and V. Gopalan, SHAARP: An Open-Source Package for Analytical and Numerical Modeling of Optical Second Harmonic Generation in Anisotropic Crystals, (2022).

 ## References
 1. Denev, S. A., Lummen, T. T. A., Barnes, E., Kumar, A. & Gopalan, V. Probing Ferroelectrics Using Optical Second Harmonic Generation. _Journal of the American Ceramic Society_ **94**, 2699–2727 (2011).